-With so many different letters to keep track of, it can be hard to remember what vitamins have what health benefits.
+Vitamins are a buzzword in the health world, however there are so many different types of vitamins it can be hard to know which ones you need for what function of the body.
 That’s why we’ve created an easy guide for you!
-Here are some of the most vital vitamins, with an explanation of what they are and why they are good for us…
+Here are some of the most essential vitamins to get into your vegan diet and why they are good for us!

-Vitamin E can be found in a wide variety of plant based foods like nuts, seeds and vegetable oils.
-It’s a great vitamin for skin health as it has antioxidant properties that can help to reduce the harmful effects of UV exposure and protect the damaged cells that are linked to ageing (4).
+2. Vitamin E – Found in a wide variety of plant based foods like nuts, seeds and vegetable oils.
+It’s a great vitamin for skin health as it has antioxidant properties that can help to reduce the harmful effects of UV exposure and protect the damaged cells that are linked to ageing.